Thanks to Howard Products for sponsoring this post.

 Place settings // Your grandmother’s china or paper plates, you just want to make sure you have all the items that you need.
 One year there was more than others coming so we stuck with paper napkins, while another year there was less so I set chargers and everything up nicely.

 Lagniappe // Cleaning the oven.
 Sharpening knives.
 Stocking the baking items (flour, sugar, etc).

-Counters // When we installed the butcher block counter tops, we decided to oil them instead of seal them which means that they would have to be oiled every 6-12 months.
+Counters // When we installed the butcher block countertops, we decided to oil them instead of sealing them which means that they would have to be oiled every 6-12 months.
 It just worked out that the schedule lands before Thanksgiving and before Mother’s Day.
 So the time has come.

-A lot of people suggest that the maintenance of butch block is too much, but we’ve had no issues.
+A lot of people suggest that the maintenance of butcher block is too much, but we’ve had no issues.
 I have found that, for our counters, conditioner is better than just oil.

 The process is simple.
 Wipe counters, sand any blemishes, wipe counters, oil, let dry.